Providing the finest steak for over 40 years

-Equally busy was Thomas Wall, who in addition to his work in the butchery business, could be seen immaculately dressed in morning coat and silk hat, attending to his duties as the Councillor for the Borough of Westminster.
+Thomas Wall was equally busy, and not just in the butchery business.
+He could regularly be seen immaculately dressed in morning coat and silk hat, attending to his duties as the Councillor for the Borough of Westminster.
 He became a Victorian gentleman of appointment and importance.